johndpope/ScriptingRuntimeInSwift/README.md

 All numbers must be integers.
 All subroutine and variable names must start with a letter.
 In the above, N can be an integer literal, previously declared variable, or arithmetic expression using the operators `+`, `-`, `*`, `/`, `^`, and parenthesis `( )`.
 For the context-free grammar of SeaTurtle, see the file `cfg.txt`.
 See some sample scripts in the directory `SeaTurtle Scripts`.

+Comments start with a semicolon (`;`) and end at the end of the line.
+Once a semicolon is hit, the rest of the line will not be processed.

 ## Script Files
 Script files are just UTF-8 encoded plain text files with SeaTurtle commands.
 They have the extension `.seat`.